Fossil fuels lobby: Canada

 From 2011 to 2018, fossil fuel industry lobbyists recorded 11,452 lobbying contacts with government officials.
 This is significantly higher than other industries and averages out to six lobbying contacts per day.
 Fossil fuel lobbyists contacted government officials five times more than non-government environmental organizations.

 Canada's Lobbyist Act does not require companies to disclose how much money they spend on lobbying the Canadian government, and does not require companies to register lobbyists that interact with government officials who hold a title less than assistant deputy minister.

 The Canadian Association of Petroleum Producers (CAPP) is an advocacy group for energy companies in Canada.
 CAPP states that their vision is to "enhance Canada's prosperity by enabling responsible growth of Canada's upstream oil and natural gas industry."
 A large portion of CAPP's membership is made up of oil refineries which harvest oil from the oil sands of Alberta.
 CAPP estimates that the oil sands industry will pay about $8 billion in taxes over the next six years.
 The President of CAPP is Tim McMillan, who previously served as the Minister of Trade and Minister of Rural and Remote Health for the province of Saskatchewan.

-In July 2020, French energy company Total SA withdrew its membership from the Canadian association of petroleum producers, which is a lobbying group that represents the oil and natural gas producers in Canada.
+In July 2020, French energy company TotalEnergies withdrew its membership from the Canadian association of petroleum producers, which is a lobbying group that represents the oil and natural gas producers in Canada.
 They withdrew after writing off US$7 billion of oil sands assets in Alberta because of the high production costs.
-Total SA stated they left CAPP because of a "misalignment between the organization's public positions and those expressed in Total's climate ambition statement announced in May, according to jwnenergy.com.
+Total SA stated they left CAPP because of a "misalignment between the organization's public positions and those expressed in Total's climate ambition statement announced in May", according to The Canadian Press.

 Government influence in Canada

 In 2012 alone, 27 different energy companies and eight industry associations engaged in lobbying the Canadian parliament in Ottawa.
 Enbridge and TransCanada, which are the two largest pipeline companies in Canada, met with cabinet ministers 52 times between 2011 and 2012.
 Since 2008, the Canadian Energy Pipelines Association (CEPA) "met with public office holders 367 percent more times than the two major Canadian automotive industry associations."

 Included in the list of lobbyists for Big Oil in Canada are former government employees.
 Over the last 10 years this list has included Brenda Kenny, who served 10 years with the National Energy Board, Paul Cheliak, a former economist for Natural Resources Canada, and Bruce Carson, a convicted thief who served as the top policy analyst under prime minister Stephen Harper.

 From 2000 to 2018, oil production in Canada increased by 80%, but the royalties paid by the sector decreased by 63%.
 In addition, the taxes paid by the oil companies was cut in half.

+Kevin Taft, the former leader of the Opposition (2004–2008) in the province of Alberta, has argued that the oil industry has acquired enough power to constitute a "deep state", which he blames for Canada's failure to implement policies consistent with limiting greenhouse gas emissions and for a growing democratic deficit.